 Section I Use of English

 Read the following text.
-Choose the best word(s) for each numbered blank and mark A, B, C
+Choose the best word(s) for each numbered blank and mark A, B, C or D on ANSWER SHEET 1.
+(10 points)

 In our contemporary culture, the prospect of communicating with -- or even looking at -- a stranger is virtually unbearable.
 Everyone around us seems to agree by the way they fiddle with their phones, even without a __1__ underground.